apostrophecms/docs/docs/cookbook/creating-webhooks.md

 # Creating webhooks

 Webhooks allow applications to communicate with each other in real time by sending HTTP requests when certain events or triggers occur.
-This can allow your site to automatically send notifications when events occur, like publishing a document, or receive updates, for example, from payment portals.
+This can allow your site to automatically send notifications when publishing a document or receive updates from payment portals, for example.
 This short recipe will demonstrate how to set up webhooks in your Apostrophe project.

 ## Sending information to a 3rd party webhook